 The Role of Pronouns: Enhancing Communication

-Demonstrative Pronouns: These point to specific items or ideas.
-Examples include "this," "that," "these," and "those."
+Demonstrative Pronouns: These indicate specific things or ideas.
+They include this, that, these and those.

 Pronouns and Gender Neutrality: An Evolving Landscape